solirides/mechcraft2/mechcraft.md

 - If 1 input and 1 output are connected
   - uhhh, it doesn't do anything?

-outputs are `rotation` and `rotation + 1`

 ## Conveyor Line

+Not an actual tile.

-A list of tiles used for calculations
+- A list of tiles used for calculations
 - One path of conveyors defined by a start tile (miner) and an end tile (merger, splitter, storage, basically everything that isn't a conveyor)
 - No weird loops cause that would make the code way more complicated.
 - Processes from end tile to first conveyor

 ## Miner

-Where stuff spawns
+Pulls resources from the ground every [insert random number].

-- Has a small internal storage
+- No extra internal storage (just the regular single item one)
 - Adds resources to internal storage every tick
--

 ## Storage